 An agent shall be deemed to be the agent of the company for purposes of paragraph (D)(2) of this rule whenever it is shown that:

-(a) The agent is appointed by the company and has solicited or sold insurance to the insured or potential insured on behalf of the company; and
+(a) The agent is appointed by the company and has solicited sold or negotiated insurance to the insured or potential insured on behalf of the company; or

 If any paragraph, term or provision of this rule is adjudged invalid for any reason, the judgment shall not affect, impair or invalidate any other paragraph, term or provision of this rule, but the remaining paragraphs, terms and provisions shall be and continue in full force and effect.